AshrithaB/ashritha/README.md

 ## Overview

-This is a Disney+ clone app built using JavaScript, React, Firebase, Node.js.
-It offers a user-friendly interface for streaming content, similar to the original Disney+ platform.
+A personal portfolio website which is visually appealing and user-friendly platform where you find my skills, experience, and achievements, offering a comprehensive introduction to my professional identity.

 ## Features

-* Open source
+* Open sourcech
 * Responsive design
 * Simple & modern technologies (React, JavaScript and Tailwind CSS)